-Overview
+Overview 1

-Foreign Investment in the U.S. Economy
+Foreign Investment in the U.S. Economy 2

-Flow of Funds in the U.S. Economy4
+Flow of Funds in the U.S. Economy 4

 Foreign and Domestic Sources of Funds

-Foreign Capital and the Value of the Dollar
+Foreign Capital and the Value of the Dollar 7

-Withdrawal of Foreign Investment
+Withdrawal of Foreign Investment 9

-Sudden Withdrawal from U.S. Treasury Securities
+Sudden Withdrawal from U.S. Treasury Securities 10

-Diversify Portfolios Among Dollar-Denominated Assets
+Diversify Portfolios Among Dollar-Denominated Assets 12

-Shift Away from Dollar-Denominated Assets
+Shift Away from Dollar-Denominated Assets.

-Slow Shift Away from Dollar-Denominated Assets
+Slow Shift Away from Dollar-Denominated Assets 13

-Conclusions
+Conclusions 13

-List of Figures Figure 1.
-Foreign Private and Official Capital Inflows Into the United States, 1996-2007
+Figure 1.
+Net Inflows of Private and Official Sources of Capital, 1997-2011 Figure 2.
+Flows of Funds in the U.S. Economy, 1996-2012

-List of Tables
+Tables

 Table 1.
-Capital Inflows to the United States, 1996-2007
+Capital Inflows to the United States, 1997-2012 4

+Table 2.
+Flow of Funds of the U.S. Economy, 1996-2012 6

+Table 3.
+Selected Indicators of the Size of the Global Capital Markets, 2011

+Contacts

+Author Contact Information 15